-MRH provides you with the tools you need to turn students into successful readers and spellers.
-I have fused many different educational programs together to create this system.
-I am confident that this strategy will be successful with any child you are working with who has an average or above IQ.
+Making Reading Heavenly provides you with the tools you need to enable students to find success when reading and spelling.
+This program has fused many different educational programs together to create this system.
+We are confident that this strategy will be successful with any child you are working with who has an average or above IQ.

 * Making Reading Heavenly takes a different approach to teaching reading and spelling.

 For example, most curricula push spelling lists to help those who struggle with spelling.
 However, research shows that spelling lists are not the answer for most of the struggling spellers out there.
 In these classic scenarios, words are practiced for 3 to 4 days at home and then quickly forgotten in weeks to come.
 When asked in 6 weeks how to spell list words, they are often spelled incorrectly again.

 *The Making Reading Heavenly curriculum provides rules for the child so that weeks down the road the child can spell many words correctly based on an application of rules and syllable types rather than pure memorization.

 FOOD FOR THOUGHT: If you have the choice would you choose to have your child to memorize 100 words OR to memorize 100 rules and sound spellings?
 Think about the end result for each choice.
 If you choose to have your child memorize 100 words, your child will be able to spell 100 words.
 If you choose to have your child memorize 100 rules and sound-spellings, your child will be able to spell any phonetic word in our language.
 Making Reading Heavenly equips children with the phonics rules and Six Types of Syllables will enable them to be successful in both reading and spelling.

 Another benefit of this program is that when you create a student who can spell, typically you create a good reader!
 When you read a word you rent it, and when you spell a word you own it!